GatiAher/gatiaher-hugo/content/projects/Handwriting-Detection-With-Faster-R-CNN-plus-Experiments/index.md

 ## 2.1 Overview of Detectron-v2's Faster R-CNN with FPN

 Detectron2 is Facebook AI Research’s library for object detection and segmentation algorithms.
 In this project, I used the Faster R-CNN with Feature Pyramid Network (FPN) architecture, which is the basic multi-scale bounding box detector with high accuracy in detecting tiny to large objects.
 It has three main parts: Backbone Network, Region Proposal Network, and ROI Head (Box Head).
 Becoming familiar with the Detectron-v2 framework and the Faster R-CNN with FPN architecture was a major part of my learning experience this summer.
+See the [Appendix](#11-appendix-faster-rcnn-implementation-details) for my notes and observations.

 **Useful Resources**
 * [Detectron-v2 GitHub Repo](https://github.com/facebookresearch/detectron2)